Pack the snacks, update Google maps and download your Spotify playlists, because it's road trip time.

 Start by getting your walk on through the bushland along the Mundaring Dam, before hopping back into your car and continuing your journey via Bickley-Carmel Valley.

 If you’re not designated driver, exit onto Bickley Valley and visit one of the local wineries, Plume is best for #humblebrag social media status updates.
-And if you need to stop for lunch the baked brie at Core Cider House will give you life.
+And if you need to stop for lunch the cheese boards at Core Cider House will give you life.

 Continue onto Kalamunda and stop in at some of the orchards along the way to spend the afternoon stocking up on all of the organic kale, free-range eggs and generally excellent produce you can physically consume, before returning to Perth via Zigzag Road.